Secure CheckoutPersonal information is secured with SSL technology.

-Parameter Estimation and Inverse Problems, 2e introduces readers to both Classical and Bayesian approaches to linear and nonlinear problems with particular attention paid to computational, mathematical, and statistical issues related to their application to geophysical problems.
+Parameter Estimation and Inverse Problems, Second Edition introduces readers to both Classical and Bayesian approaches to linear and nonlinear problems with particular attention paid to computational, mathematical, and statistical issues related to their application to geophysical problems.
 The textbook includes Appendices covering essential linear algebra, statistics, and notation in the context of the subject.
-A companion website features computational examples (including all examples contained in the textbook) and useful subroutines using MATLAB.

 - Includes appendices for review of needed concepts in linear, statistics, and vector calculus.

 - Accessible to students and professionals without a highly specialized mathematical background.